wrlakshan/amplify-vite-react/README.md

+## To Run this Project

+1. Run `npx ampx sandbox` in your terminal.
+2. Run `npm run dev` in your terminal.

 ## AWS Amplify React+Vite Starter Template

 This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.